 Hunter Valley Semillon meets ‘off-dry’ Germanic Riesling.
 Cool, refreshing citrus fruit with a touch of sweetness, finishing crisp and clean.

-A benchmark for the region and with the enviable reputation of being one of the finest examples of Hunter Valley Semillon.
-Delicate lemongrass and lime fruit characters with a zesty acidity.
+With an enviable reputation for being one of the finest examples of Hunter Valley Semillon; delicate lemongrass and lime fruit with a zesty acidity.

 Carefully cellared for 6 years, this is why Hunter Semillon is famous.
 Floral, lemon curd and a toasty complexity, layered around a fresh and zesty core.